Getting Started

 We hoped to finish installing panels on the second day, but didn’t quite get there.
 We’re getting faster as we go though, at this point we have 21 panels on.

 We worked until dark and as we wrapped up for the day my wife spotted a train of Starlink satellites marching across the sky, heading eastward.
 They were very bright and still close together, so they must have been “released into the wild” fairly recently.
-I think this was on September 6th and I saw online that SpaceX had launched twenty-one Starlinks on August 31st, so I guess this was them.
+I think this was on September 6th and I saw online that SpaceX had launched twenty-one Starlinks on August 31st, so I’m guessing this was them.

 A look inside the dome reveals all the dome clips tying the panels together.
 These are zinc-plated and had also been oxidizing away in a box for twenty years, so they were coated with cold galvanizing compound as well.
 I was also short about seventeen clips, but I discovered Virginia Silo Company was less than two hours drive away and they not only had the clips, but gave them to me without charge.
+Kudos to Virginia Silo.

 Finishing the Interior and Pier

 Finishing touches on the inside include a railing around the stair well, to prevent anyone from accidentally falling into it, not that I would know anything about that.
 Let’s change the subject.
 All the material for the railing was leftover from our front porch and rear deck projects on the house.
-The walls were insulated with reflective bubble foil before installing Luan paneling.
+The walls were lined with reflective bubble foil before installing Luan paneling.

 The entry and stairs have also been finished up.
 It’s two steps (three if you count the floor) up to the wood floor.
 The stairs are open underneath so no creepy crawlies have a place to hide.
 Panels were installed to close off the under-floor area, but a vent was added for air flow.
 The rails and steps will be finished with Australian Timber Oil.
 The door is not a standard size, it’s approximately 69″ high and 31″ wide, so one was custom made instead of trying to chop up a prefab door.